amankumar12022003/Movies-Zilla/README.md

-🎬 MovieMod – Movie Streaming Website
+🎬 MovieZilla – Movie Streaming Website
-MovieMod is a frontend movie streaming web app.
+MovieZilla is a frontend movie streaming web app.
 It lets users browse, search, and watch movie trailers in a clean and responsive interface.

 🚀 Features